Polygala paucifolia (Gaywings)

 Flower:

-Like a cluster of small birds taking to flight, one to four, pink to almost white flowers, each about ¾ inch across, emerge from leaf axils at the stem tip.
-Two broadly oval petal-like sepals are arranged opposite each other at flower base and flair out likes wings.
+One to 4, deep pink to nearly white flowers, each about ¾ inch (15 to 23 mm) across, arise from leaf axils at the stem tip.
+Two oval petal-like sepals are arranged opposite each other at flower base and flair out likes wings.
 Two more sepals are neatly wrapped around the center flower column, and a fifth, highly modified with delicate lavender fringes at the crest closes up the underside.
-The center column angles up and away at roughly 45 degrees from the plane of the wings.
-This plant also produces greatly reduced, flower structures under ground that produce seeds asexually (called cleistogamous).
+Petal-less, self-pollinating (cleistogamous) flowers are also produced later in the season, on very short stems above or below ground.

 Leaves and stem: